nwils000/my-pseudocode/README.md

 # Performing a Backflip

+- Preperation
   - Find a safe area (flat and padded like grass, mattress, or trampoline).
   - Inspect the area for obstacles or hazards.
+  - IF obstacles === true:
+    - Clear the obstacles.

 - Positioning:
-  - Go to the middle of the area, stand straight, look forward.
+  - Go to the middle of the area.
+  - Stand straight .
+  - Look forward.

 - Pre-jump:
   - Bend knees to 45 degrees.